-Car insurance rates in the United States hit a record high in 2025, with the average driver paying $2,314 per year for full coverage.
+Car insurance rates in the country hit a record high in 2025, with the average driver paying $2,314 per year for full coverage.
 The good news?
 You don't have to.
 After comparing rates from 47 carriers and interviewing dozens of underwriters, we've identified 10 proven tactics that can shave hundreds — sometimes thousands — off your annual premium.

 1. Shop Around Every Renewal